-- Current published price list indicating the percentage discount available to the federal government; and/or - b) Paid invoices for like services sold to other customers; and/or - c) A price certification statement; and/or - d) Any other supporting documentation as requested.
+- Current published price list indicating the percentage discount available to the federal government; a) - b) Paid invoices for like services sold to other customers; and/or - A price certification statement; and/or c) - Any other supporting documentation as requested. d)

-CONTRACT AWARD NOTICE/ BIDDER PROPOSAL EVALUATION DEBRIEFING
+5. CONTRACT AWARD NOTICE/ BIDDER PROPOSAL EVALUATION DEBRIEFING

 A Contract Award Notice (CAN) will be prepared and published on the Government Electronic Tendering Service (GETS) hosted by Public Works and Government Services Canada's website https://buyandsell.gc.ca/ within seventy-two (72) days after award of any contract.
-Bidders may request and receive a de-briefing provided that a written request is received by e-mail at Can.gc.ca no later than thirty (30) calendar days from the published date of the CAN.
+Bidders may request and receive a de-briefing provided that a written request is received by e-mail at Carli.Grady@Canada.ca no later than thirty (30) calendar days from the published date of the CAN.